rswijesena/ui-offline/README.md

 # Boomi Flow UI Offline

-Services and components used by the [ManyWho](https://manywho.com) UI framework to support running flows offline.
+Services and components used by the [Boomi Flow](https://boomi.com/platform/flow/) UI framework to support running flows offline.

 ## Usage